opengenomebrowser/opengenomebrowser/tutorials/magic-strings.md

 # Select genomes using "magic strings"

-Whenever you encounter an input box for genomes, e.g. for a BLAST search or pathay analysis, you can use _magic strings_ to quickly select groups of genomes.
+Whenever you encounter an input box for genomes, e.g. for a BLAST search or pathay analysis, you can use _magic strings_ to facilitate the selection of groups of genomes.

 All _magic strings_ start with an asterisk.